This article may contain affiliate links. For full information, please see our disclaimer page

 Depending on where you are, the plugs may not be the same as in your home country.
 Be sure to bring a universal adapter so you’re prepared for any kind of outlet.

 We know some people prefer traditional paperback books but when you are travelling a Kindle is a no brainer.
 Potentially thousands of books at your fingertips.
 A Kindle also trumps a tablet or an iPad as there is no glare from the screen meaning you can read comfortably even in bright sunlight.
 The newer versions even have a backlight making it easier to read in dim light.

 You’re definitely going to want some music on the plane ride over or while relaxing while on the boat.
-We can personally vouch for these excellent Sony WH-H900's which are extremely comfortable with excellent sound.
-They are a little on the pricier side but there are cheaper alternatives if you shop around.
+We can personally vouch for these excellent Sony WH-H900's (below) which are extremely comfortable with excellent sound.
+These are a little on the pricier side but there are some good cheaper alternatives if you shop around.

 Keep your electronics fully juiced when not near an outlet with a powerbank.
 Just don’t forget to charge it!
 We personally use this one from Anker.
 It's a little bit on the heavy side but it can power up two devices at once.
 I charged my iPad Mini from around 30% to 100% in little over an hour.

 Cameras come in all shapes, sizes and price ranges and whilst smartphones have increasingly good inbuilt cameras they still cant compete with a dedicated camera.

 Be sure to take extra SD cards, batteries and all necessary chargers!

 This classic looking camera has huge zoom capability.
 Panasonic started the tend for making excellent compact cameras for travellers.
 The TZ Series (ZS Series in the States) is one of the most highly regarded of the genre.